 Withdrawals after the registrar's deadline are rarely permitted.
-Exceptions are made only for urgent reasons.
+Exceptions are made only for dire circumstances (e.g., serious illness).
 The desire to avoid a low grade is not an acceptable reason for withdrawal from a course after the registrar's deadline.

 In order to withdraw from a course after the automatic withdrawal period, Kelley School students must obtain a petition form from a business academic advisor and submit it to the Petitions Committee through the Undergraduate Program Office in the Kelley School.
 Students must provide written documentation supporting the petition.
-The Petitions Committee may give the instructor of the course the opportunity to comment on the petition if appropriate.
+In addition to the Petitions Committee, the instructor of the course must agree to the late drop.
 A minimum of 10 business days is required for the Petitions Committee to determine approval or denial of a petition.
 If the petition is approved, the student will be assigned an automatic grade of W. If the petition is denied, the student has two options: (1) to remain in the course and receive whatever grade is earned, or (2) to withdraw from the course with a grade of F, regardless of the student's current grade in the course.